 Fresh Start Suspension and Expulsion Programs

 Students under suspension or expulsion from a Peel board school who are motivated to change their behaviour can attend Fresh Start.
 Through the programs, students continue academic studies while learning the skills required to be successful in school, in relationships and in the community.

-These programs are designed for students who are at risk of dropping out of school.
-Through smaller classes and more individual attention, students develop improved social skills and attitudes towards school and society.
+This program is designed for senior elementary students who, for a variety of reasons are not attending school on a regular basis.
+Through smaller classes and more individualized attention, students develop improved social skills and attitudes towards school and society.

 Supervised Alternative Learning (SAL)